-- (2) At the time of the head of the family makes the declaration, he shall produce the certified copy of the renunciation deed if any and such other document as may be relevant to the case. - (3) where the head of the family makes a reference to any document in his declaration, he shall, whenever possible, give particulars in respect of date of the original document, place where drawn or registered and the number of registration with book number and page. - (4).
-The declaration of the head of the family may be made by affidavit, copies of which shall be supplied to all the interested parties and may be accompanied by a list of assets and by documents. - 378.
-Inquiry for appointment of head of the 20 family.- Where the Court is satisfied upon a perusal of the declaration the person appointed as head of the family that the office belongs to another person, the Court shall, upon inquiry, if necessary, appoint such other person as the head of the family. - 379.
-Evidentiary value of the declaration of the head of the family.- (1) The declarations of the head of the family, given both initially and subsequently, are presumed to be true until the contrary is proved, unless they are made in his own interest or they are in respect of facts which are required by the law to be proved in a particular manner or which require the agreement of all or of the majority of the parties.
+- (3) Where the head of the family makes a reference to any document in his declaration, he shall, whenever possible, give particulars in respect of date of the original document, place where drawn or registered and the number of registration with book number and page. - (4) The declaration of the head of the family may be made by affidavit, copies of which shall be supplied to all the interested parties and may be accompanied by a list of assets and by documents. - 377.
+Inquiry for appointment of head of the family.- Where the court is satisfied upon a perusal of the declaration the person appointed as head of the family that the office belongs to another person, the court shall, upon inquiry, if necessary, appoint such other person as the head of the family. - 378.
+Evidentiary value of the declaration of the head of the family.- (1) The declarations of the head of the family, given both initially and subsequently, are presumed to be true until the contrary is proved, unless they are made in his own interest or they are in respect of facts which are required by the law to be proved in a particular manner or which require the agreement of all or of the majority of the parties. - (2) The function of the head of the family shall not be performed through a constituted attorney, unless there is no other interested party available in the country for such appointment, or if all the parties or their representatives consent to such appointment. - (3) Where the functions of head of the family are performed by a constituted attorney, such functions, including statement made, shall bind the principal and he shall be held liable for all legal consequences as if such acts of commission or omission were performed by him. - 379.
+Rights and Duties of the Head of the family.- (a) The head of the family, as manager of the estate, shall receive all income and profits of the assets in his possession and shall meet the normal liabilities of the inheritance and shall every year render accounts to the court, in the miscellaneous proceeding., in case the usufruct of the assets does not belong to him.

-- 5 2) The function of the head of the family shall not be performed through a constituted attorney unless there is no other interested party available in the country for such appointment or if all the parties or their representatives consent to such appointment. - Where the functions of head of the family are performed by a constituted attorney, such functions, including statement made, shall bind the principal and he shall be held liable for all legal consequences as if such acts of commission or omission where performed by him. - 380.
-Rights and Duties of the Head of the family.- (a) The head of the family, as manager of the estate, shall receive all income and profits of the assets in his possession and shall meet the normal liabilities of the inheritance and shall every year render accounts to the Court, in the miscellaneous proceeding., in case the usufruct of the assets does not belong to him.... - The head of the family is bound to render accounts from the date he takes charge of the assets of the inheritance and to deposit the balance amount in a nationalized bank, after the amount required to meet the expensed for management of the assets is deducted.
-Any sum handed over to the heirs under section 253 shall be included in the expenses.
+The head of the family is bound to render accounts from the date he takes charge of the assets of the inheritance and to deposit the balance amount in a Nationalized Bank, after the amount required to meet the expenses for management of the assets is deducted.
+Any sum handed over to the heirs under section 252 shall be included in the expenses.